Skip to content

 Tips for diabetics:

-• Combine with non-starchy vegetables
+• Pair with non-starchy vegetables for maximum benefit

 How much protein is in cannellini beans?